-Con - Too Much (-5pts)
+Con: Too Much (-5pts)

-Pro - Mob Action (+6pts)
+Pro: Mob Action (+6pts)

-Con - Tease (-4pts)
+Con: Tease (-4pts)

-Pro - Visuals (+6pts)
+Pro: Visuals (+6pts)

-Cons - Transitions & Wide Shots (-4pts)
+Cons: Transitions & Wide Shots (-4pts)

-This point is kind of related to the "Tease" point I made earlier but this movie is FILLED with transition scenes and wide shots.
-The movie would give rising action and rising action then all of a sudden there would be a wide shot of an old school car driving on a bridge surrounded by beautiful scenery to the sound of Ben Affleck narrating a bunch of seemingly major plot points.
+This was kind of related to my last issue with the movie, but this movie was filled with long, drawn-out transition scenes that consisted of wide shots that showed the scenery while transitioning between scenes.
+The filmmakers gave us rising action and more rising action, then all of a sudden there would be a wide shot of an old school car driving on a bridge surrounded by scenery—which was admittedly stunning.
+To make these scenes even worse, they were set to the sound of Ben Affleck narrating a bunch of seemingly major plot points.
 These transition scenes started to get kind of annoying.

-Rating: B- (82pts)
+Grade: B- (82pts)

 Overall, Live by Night was a good movie.
 It was filled with compelling storytelling, as well as incredible visuals and great action.
 Its major issue was how much the filmmakers tried to cram into one movie, which resulted in some other issues (such as the annoying transition sequences, and the filmmakers' trend to avoid action).
 I honestly think that this movie would have been much better if it was a two-part film or even a limited television series.